top of page

 A hands-off approach.

 Some yoga therapists employ a hands-on approach to yoga therapy.
 I employ a primarily hands-off approach because I've discovered how profoundly it empowers clients, increases their self-efficacy, and speeds up skill building.
-This means online clients and in-person clients have a very similar experience of my work.
-For clients who come to my office, I will offer hands at strategic and poignant opportunities and it's always up to the client in the moment to decide what is best for them.
+This means that online clients and in-person clients have a very similar experience of my work.
+For in-person clients, I will sometimes offer hands-on at strategic and meaningful moments in their process and each time, the client will decide if they'd like to accept the offer.

 Yoga therapy is holistic and comprehensive.